elastic/integrations/docs/subobjects_adoption_guide.md

 # Goals

-This document that summarizes the history of subobjects, the motivation for adding the option, and recommended steps to guide integration users and developers in using it.
+This document summarizes the history of subobjects, the motivation for adding the option, and recommended steps to guide integration users and developers in using it.

 ## Overview